The NeoBankers Group Limited

 Payments

-E-money solutions, multi-currency accounts, SEPA, SWIFT, card programmes
+E-money solutions, multi-currency accounts, SEPA and SWIFT, and card programmes.

 Digital Assets